 Jason Plato has won more races than any other driver in the history of the BTCC.

-Making his debut for Williams-Renault in 1997, Plato sent shockwaves down the pit-lane by taking pole position at his very first attempt at Donington Park, ultimately finishing third overall in his maiden BTCC season.
+Making his debut with Williams-Renault in 1997, Plato sent shockwaves down the pit-lane by taking pole position at his very first attempt at Donington Park, going on to finish third overall in his maiden BTCC season.
 He remained with the Renault squad until it withdrew from the championship at the end of 1999.

 After moving to the factory Vauxhall outfit alongside Yvan Muller, Plato secured his first title in 2001 before leaving the series for two years.

-For 2015, Jason joined the fledgling and ambitious Team BMR, piloting a Volkswagen CC to second overall once again.
-In 2016, Plato stays with BMR but will switch to a factory-backed Subaru Levorg GT as he bids to add a third title to his already impressive collection.
+For 2015, Plato joined the fledgling and ambitious Team BMR, piloting a Volkswagen CC to second overall once again.
+In 2016, he stayed with BMR as the outfit switched to a factory-backed Subaru Levorg GT.

 Date of Birth: 14 October 1967